Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Related work

-The second branch of works are more recent, where researchers tried to solve the MIL problems by \pl{adapting multi-instance bags to specific points} in the original instance space.
-Popular algorithms include constructive clustering based ensemble (CCE)~\cite{zhou2007}, multi-instance learning based on the Fisher Vector representation (Mi-FV)~\cite{scalable_min_learning} and multi-instance learning via embedded instance \pl{selection~\cite{MILES_multi-instance}.
-Inspired by these works, we encode the video frame bags into single-instance representations of the bag-level information.
-Our approach is different} from this category of MIL algorithms in the following: (1) our emotion recognition task is a multi-class multi-instance problem, while most of the previous MIL algorithms aimed at binary classification; (2) We perform the encoding process by using auxiliary data like images, and demonstrate that transferring such knowledge is important for video emotion analysis.
+The second branch of MIL adapt a multi-instance bag to a single data instance in the original instance space.
+Popular algorithms include constructive clustering based ensemble (CCE)~\cite{zhou2007}, multi-instance learning based on the Fisher Vector representation (Mi-FV)~\cite{scalable_min_learning} and multi-instance learning via embedded instance selection~\cite{MILES_multi-instance}.
+Inspired by these works, we encode the video frame bags into single-instance representations.
+It is worth noting our approach is different from existing MIL algorithms because (1) we perform the encoding process by using auxiliary image data, and demonstrate that transferring such knowledge is important for video emotion analysis; (2) our emotion recognition task is a multi-class multi-instance problem, while most previous MIL algorithms aimed at binary classification.